IdentityServer/IdentityServer4/docs/reference/client.rst

     ``OneTime`` the refresh token handle will be updated when refreshing tokens.
 This is the default.
 ``RefreshTokenExpiration``
-    ``Absolute`` the refresh token will expire on a fixed point in time (specified by the AbsoluteRefreshTokenLifetime)
+    ``Absolute`` the refresh token will expire on a fixed point in time (specified by the AbsoluteRefreshTokenLifetime).
+This is the default.

     ``Sliding`` when refreshing the token, the lifetime of the refresh token will be renewed (by the amount specified in SlidingRefreshTokenLifetime).
 The lifetime will not exceed `AbsoluteRefreshTokenLifetime`.
 ``UpdateAccessTokenClaimsOnRefresh``